 Section 280A(g)(1) means that you cannot deduct the expenses from your personal taxes.
 Yet, your business can deduct the expenses.
 Even though you can’t claim the expenses on your personal taxes, your business can claim the expenses, and if you own an S Corporation, a Sole Proprietorship, or an LLC taxed as an S Corporation, then your business tax deductions “pass through” to your personal taxes.

 Section 280A(g)(2) goes on to specify that the rental income you personally earn is tax-free IF you rent your home to your business for less than 15 days during the taxable year!
 Therefore, as long as your business rents your dwelling for 14 days or less each year, none of the income you earn for renting your home to your business is taxable.
 Thus, not only does your business receive tax deductions for ordinary business expenses, you receive tax-free income!

 Just how does this work?
-How do you do this properly?
+How do you do this provision properly and legally?

 If you’ve never heard of IRC 280A(g) or if you only concentrate on other parts of IRC 280A, you may think this tax planning idea is too ludicrous to be true.
 But it’s not!
 Using this tax code as a means of earning tax-free income while deducting business expenses is completely legal and completely legitimate.
 However, let me address skeptics’ concerns.